expovin/PythonRESTServer/README.md

 Because the is the very first shareable versions, a number of know limits will be addressed in further release such as
   1) Implement a correct stop service function

-  2) Improve stability and check during the import
+  2) Improve stability and check during the import (version and Prefix)

-  3) Centralize the different utility (ImportModule, deleteModule, ...) in just one script file
+  3) Centralize the different utility (ImportModule, deleteModule) in just one script file

   4) Implement the upgrade based on the Module version

+  5) Implement log rotation

 For a complete and more up to date version of improvements refer to issues section